hrrrsn/CoreDNS-GSLB/docs/healthchecks.md

 Checks the health of an HTTP or HTTPS endpoint by making a request and validating the response code and/or body.

+The HTTP health check connects to `backend.address` on given `params.port`.
+The `Host` header is set based on `params.host`, which does not overwrite the target address.
+HTTP forwards are not followed.

 ```yaml
 healthchecks:
   - type: http